whisper-project/in-my-voice.client.swift/docs/instructions.md

 #### ElevenLabs Speech Generation Settings

 The final section of settings on both iOS and MacOS control how Whisper generates speech when users choose to read whispered text out loud (see [here](#whisperer-controls) and [here](#listener-controls) for details).
-By default, Whisper uses Apple’s built-in speech generation technology when users choose to read whispered text out loud (see [here](#whisperer-controls) and [here](#listener-controls) for details).
-Users with an [ElevenLabs](https://elevenlabs.io) account can opt instead to use use that technology by filling in values for the options in this section.
-Documentation on the required settings (API key, voice ID, and latency reduction) can be found [here](https://elevenlabs.io/docs/api-reference/text-to-speech).
+By default, Whisper uses Apple’s built-in speech generation technology.
+Users with an [ElevenLabs](https://elevenlabs.io) account can opt instead to use that technology by filling in values for the options in this section:

+* **API Key** — This is a very long string of lower-case letters and numbers (typically starting with `sk_`) that is issued by ElevenLabs on your request.
+This value is required in order to use ElevenLabs speech generation.
+* **Voice ID** — This is a string of upper- and lower-case numbers and letters that identify the ElevenLabs voice you would like to use to read whispered text.
+This is *not* the name of the voice as displayed in the ElevenLabs UI.
+(For example, the ElevenLabs free voice named “Daniel” has the voice ID `CYw3kZ02Hs0563khs1Fj`.)
+This value is required in order to use ElevenLabs speech generation.
+* **Pronunciation Dictionary ID** — This value is optional and only used if you have created a custom dictionary for word pronunciation via the ElevenLabs API.
+* **Pronunciation Dictionary Version** — This value is optional and only used if you have created a custom dictionary for word pronunciation via the ElevenLabs API.
+* **Latency Reduction** — Users who have generated a custom voice using the ElevenLabs tools may want to adjust this setting.
+It has no effect if used with any of the free ElevenLabs voices.

+Full documentation on these settings, including how to apply for and receive your API key, and how to find the Voice ID for a given voice, can be found on the [ElevenLabs site](https://elevenlabs.io/docs/api-reference/text-to-speech).

 ## Controls